Game Over (Sheff book): Background

+Publication

+Prior to the book's publication, its excerpts appeared in San Francisco Focus, Men's Life, Playboy and Rolling Stone magazines.
+The first edition of the book was published by Random House on March 1, 1993, with the subtitle How Nintendo Zapped an American Industry, Captured Your Dollars, and Enslaved Your Children.

-Game Over: How Nintendo Conquered the World, an edition published by Vintage Press in 1994, contains a new foreword written by author David Sheff pertaining to the controversy over video game content in the early 1990s.
-In 1999, a revised edition of the book titled Game Over: Press Start to Continue – The Maturing of Mario (referencing Nintendo's flagship character Mario) was released.
-It has error corrections, and photographs and new chapters written by Andy Eddy.
+Game Over: How Nintendo Conquered the World, an edition published by Vintage Press in 1994, contains a new foreword written by Sheff pertaining to the controversy over video game content in the early 1990s.
+New subjects discussed in this edition include the controversy over the censored SNES release of Mortal Kombat, the growing competition from Sony, Atari and 3DO, and the announcement of the new Nintendo 64 console.

+In 1999, a revised edition of the book titled Game Over: Press Start to Continue – The Maturing of Mario (referencing Nintendo's flagship character Mario) was published by GamePress.
+It has error corrections as well as photographs and a new chapter written by Andy Eddy which summarizes important events in the game industry since the first edition, such as the advent of video game content rating systems and the inauguration of the Electronic Entertainment Expo.
 An edited version was printed by Coronet Books and given away free with the May 1999 issue of Arcade magazine.